Ibrox: Dave King and his Going Concern

 To refer to the corporate entity as Rangers Football Club is to, as the club's critics see it, to concede the claims of fans at Ibrox that the current crop of boys in blue are from the same lineage as the corporate entity of that name dating back to 1872.

 So the word "International" matters here.
-The corporate entity, created in 2012 to buy the Ibrox assets out of liquidation, is Rangers International Football Club.
+The company that holds the Ibrox assets as part of its structure is Rangers International Football Club.
 Whether the playing entity carries forward the older tradition, and its record of winning silverware, is not for me to judge.
 Or to care.

 That helps explain why the numbers that really mattered at the club's Annual General Meeting in Ibrox were coloured not in black or blue, but in red.